kmlawson/rethinking-the-world-in-east-asia-mo3354/09seminars.md

 	- (C) Dōgen pp141-162
 - SOURCES CHINA 1: (Teams)
 	- (A) The Pure Land School pp334-345 (1st ed)
+	- (B) Interpreting the Lotus Sutra pp1-60 + pp195-205 [Ebook]( https://library.st-andrews.ac.uk/record=b3109344~S5)
 	- (C) The Meditation School pp346-368 (1st ed)
 - *Readings of the Lotus Sutra*:
-	- (B) Interpreting the Lotus Sutra pp1-60 + pp195-205 [Ebook]( https://library.st-andrews.ac.uk/record=b3109344~S5)

 ### Further Reading

-You are not required to do any particular further reading on any given week.
-However, this section in each week will be useful for you as you think about the topic for your long essay and provide you with additional sources that can serve as the starting place for your research.
+IMPORTANT: You are not required to do any particular further reading on any given week.
+However, this further reading list is an important way for you to find material to start your research on your long essay around a related topic.

-**General**
+**General Background**

 - *The Foundations of Buddhism* by Rubert Gethin Ch 4 The Buddhist Community; Ch 5 The Buddhist Cosmos; Ch 6 No Self; Ch 10 The Evolving Traditions of Buddhism
+- Joachim Gentz, *Understanding Chinese Religions* (Dunedin Academic Press, 2013), Ch 6 Chinese Buddhism.
+- "Buddhism in China" in *Encyclopedia of Chinese Philosophy*
+- Keown, Damien. *Buddhism: A Very Short Introduction*.
+2 edition.
+Oxford: Oxford University Press, 2013.
+- Mario Poceski, *Introducing Chinese Religions* (Routledge, 2009), Ch 5-6.

 **Primary Sources**